 Errors Trigger Retraction Of Study On Mediterranean Diet's Heart Benefits

-Ask just about anybody, and you'll probably hear that a healthy diet is one full of fruits and vegetables, olive oil, nuts and fish — the so-called Mediterranean diet.
-A lot of research has suggested people who eat this way tend to be healthier, but it's been harder to prove if that's because of the diet or some other factor.
+Ask just about anybody, and you'll probably hear that a healthy diet is one full of fruits and vegetables, olive oil, nuts and fish — what's called Mediterranean diet.
+A lot of research has suggested people who eat this way tend to be healthier, but it's been harder to prove whether that is because of the diet or some other factor.

 So in 2013, many took notice of a study in the New England Journal of Medicine that seemed to provide some proof.
 The study found that people eating the Mediterranean diet supplemented with olive oil were 30 percent less likely to experience a heart attack, stroke, or death from cardiovascular causes than people assigned to a low-fat diet.
 People who stuck with a Mediterranean diet supplemented with mixed nuts had a 28 percent lower risk than those asked to follow a low-fat diet.